splunk/public-o11y-docs/gdi/get-data-in/application/otel-dotnet/configuration/advanced-dotnet-configuration.rst

 Server trace information
 ==============================================

-To connect Real User Monitoring (RUM) requests from mobile and web applications with server trace data, trace response headers are enabled by default.
+To connect Real User Monitoring (RUM) requests from mobile and web applications with server trace data, trace response headers are activated by default.
 The instrumentation adds the following response headers to HTTP responses:

 .. code-block::